 Explosion at a US air base in southern Japan injures 4 Japanese soldiers

-TOKYO (AP) — An explosion at a storage site for unexploded wartime ordnances at a U.S. military base on Japan’s southern island of Okinawa injured four Japanese soldiers, though the injuries are not life threatening, officials said Monday.
+TOKYO (AP) — An explosion at a storage site for unexploded ordnance at a U.S. military base on Japan’s southern island of Okinawa injured four Japanese soldiers, though the injuries are not life-threatening, officials said Monday.

-The four soldiers had injuries to their fingers while working at a facility that belongs to Okinawa prefecture to store unexploded ordnance found on the island, where one of the harshest battles of World War II was fought, local officials said.
+The four soldiers sustained finger injuries while working at a facility that belongs to Okinawa prefecture and temporarily stores unexploded ordnance, mostly from wartime and found on the island, local officials said.
+One of the harshest battles of World War II was fought on Okinawa.

-The Self Defense Force’s joint staff said they were looking into reports of an explosion at Kadena Air Base that occurred while a team of Japanese soldiers that specializes in handling unexploded ordnance was working near or at the base.
+The U.S. Air Force said in a statement that the explosion occurred at the facility managed by the Okinawa prefectural government at Kadena Air Base’s munitions storage area.
+It said no U.S. servicemembers were involved in the incident.

+The Self Defense Force’s joint staff said one of the devices suddenly exploded when the soldiers were inspecting it at the facility.
+The blast occurred when the soldiers were trying to remove rust, NHK television reported.

-The SDF said they are trying to confirm the cause of the accident and where it occurred.
+The SDF said they are trying to confirm what caused the accident.

+Monday’s accident was believed to be the first ever since the 1974 launch of the Japanese army’s unexploded ordnance disposal unit.

 In October, an unexploded wartime U.S. bomb exploded at a commercial airport in southern Japan, causing a large crater and suspending dozens of flights.